 My Head is an Animal, Album (2011)

-Of Monsters and Men's debut album, 'My Head is an Animal' was released in Iceland on 20th September 2011 by Record Records.
-An immediate success, the album was released in the next year in the United States by Republic Records.
+Of Monsters and Men’s debut album, ‘My Head is an Animal’ was released in Iceland on 20 September 2011 by Record Records, followed by international releases in 2012.
+An immediate success, the album reached the Top 10 in the US and topped charts in Australia, earning multi-platinum certifications worldwide.
 The vinyl edition of the LP was pressed in that capital of music-making, Nashville, Tennessee.

-'My Head is an Animal', was seeped in fantastical, almost alien imagery; the tracks’ coincided with a number of music videos, created by the animation team WeWereMonkeys, to introduce the group’s overall aesthetic.
+‘My Head is an Animal’ was steeped in fantastical, almost alien imagery; the tracks coincided with a number of music videos, created by the animation team WeWereMonkeys, to introduce the group’s overall aesthetic.
 Influenced by fantasy programming such as HBO’s Game of Thrones, as well as video games such as Limbo and Shadow of the Colossus, the group’s music videos play like abstract, dreamy narratives, complete with magical characters, flying boats, and kaleidoscopic bursts of color.

 In late 2012, the band’s keyboardist, Árni, left the band, leaving OMAM’s permanent fixture a quintet.
 He has since indicated that playing ‘Little Talks’ five times per day was unsatisfying and that the touring obligations had become overwhelming.
 A natural musician, however, Árni’s love for performance failed to diminish; he has since started a new disco/electronic outfit, Blóðberg, as well as work as a substitute music teacher.
 Of Monsters and Men have not enlisted a permanent replacement, though Steingrímur Karl Teague now takes Árni’s place on tour.